NirajanBekoju/Transformer-Based-Nepali-Language-Model/ReadMe.md

 git clone https://github.com/NirajanBekoju/Transformer-Based-Nepali-Language-Model
 ```

-Create the conda enviroment from the environment.yml file or you can create virtual environment and install the required packages as follow
+Create the Conda environment from the environment.yml file, or you can create virtual environment and install the required packages as follows
 ```
 conda env create -f environment.yml